NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* graphicsPipelineDesc.pipelineLayout must be a valid pipeline layout.
+* graphicsPipelineDesc.pipelineLayout must be a valid pipeline layout
-* graphicsPipelineDesc.inputAssembly must be a valid pointer to InputAssemblyDesc.
+* graphicsPipelineDesc.inputAssembly must be a valid pointer to InputAssemblyDesc
-* graphicsPipelineDesc.rasterization can be nullptr.
+* graphicsPipelineDesc.rasterization can be nullptr
-* graphicsPipelineDesc.outputMerger can be nullptr.
+* graphicsPipelineDesc.outputMerger can be nullptr
-* graphicsPipelineDesc.shaderStageNum must be greater than 0.
+* graphicsPipelineDesc.shaderStageNum must be greater than 0

 **`Multithreading:`**